-BRACE trial
+BRACE Trial

-Research area: Infection and Immunity > Infectious Diseases | Status: Active
+Research area: Infection, Immunity and Global Health > Infectious Diseases | Status: Active

 This Australian-led study is the world’s largest trial on the off-target effects of Bacille Calmette-Guérin (BCG) vaccine.